-It follows that the world's youngest Nobel Prize winner is currently busy getting her degree from Oxford University - making this a perfect time to introduce the new class of girls’ rights activists.
+The world's youngest Nobel Prize winner is busy getting her degree from Oxford University - so this the perfect time to introduce a new class of girls’ rights activists.

-These girls are fighting discrimination and inequality around the globe in all its forms.
+These young women are fighting discrimination and inequality around the globe in all its forms.
 They are making an impact on the lives of girls in their communities.
 They are supporting other girls and young women to dream bigger than tradition and culture have previously allowed them to dare.

 These young activists are empowering girls to reach their full potential and inspiring them to take the lead in their own lives.
 Just like Malala.

 Fatuma - helped secure $2.9bn in girls’ education funding!

 Fatuma fled civil war in Somalia with her family at a young age.
 She spent much of her childhood and adolescence in the world’s largest refugee camp in Kenya.